-3.2.8 range (xrange in Python 2.x)
+2.2.8 range

-A range is most commonly encountered in a for loop. range(a,b,i) creates the sequences that follows the pattern a, a+i, a+2i, ..., a+(m-1)i where $m=\lceil \frac{b-a}{i} \rceil$.
-In other words, it find all integers x starting with a such $a \le x < b$ and where two consecutive values are separated by i. range can be called with 1 or two parameters - range(a,b) is the same as range(a,b,1) and range(b) is the same as range(0,b,1).
+A range is most commonly encountered in a for loop. range (a, b, i) creates the sequences that follows the pattern a, a + i, a + 2i, ..., a + (m-1)i where $m = \lceil \frac{b-a}{i} \rceil$ .
+In other words, it find all integers x starting with a such $a \le x < b$ and where two consecutive values are separated by i. range can be called with 1 or two parameters - range (a, b) is the same as range (a, b, 1) and range (b) is the same as range (0, b, 1).

 '''

 x = range(10)

 type(x)

 range

 print(x)

 range(0, 10)

 list(x)

 [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

 x = range(3,10)

-'''

-'''

 list(x)

 [3, 4, 5, 6, 7, 8, 9]

 x = range(3,10,3)

 list(x)

 [3, 6, 9]

 '''

 range is not technically a list, which is why the statement print(x) returns range(0,10).
 Explicitly converting with list produces a list which allows the values to be printed. range is technically an iterator which does not actually require the storage space of a list.
-Note that if using Python 2.7, range and xrange are both present. xrange is preferred method loop iterator since it is more memory efficient, especially when iterating over a wide range of values.

-3.3 Additional Container Data Types in the Standard Library
+2.3 Additional Container Data Types in the Standard Library

 Python includes an extensive standard library that provides many features that extend the core Python language.
 Data types in the standard library are always installed alongside the Python interpreter.
 However, they are not "built-in" since using one requires an explicit import statement to make a particular data type available.
-The standard library is vast and some examples of the included functionality are support for working with dates (provided by the datetime module, see Chapter 14), functional programming tools (itertools, functools and operator), tools for accessing the file system (os.path and glob inter alia.), see Chapter 23), and support for interacting with resources on the the internet (urllib and ftplib inter alia.).
+The standard library is vast and some examples of the included functionality are support for working with dates (provided by the datetime module, see Chapter 13), functional programming tools (itertools, functools and operator), tools for accessing the file system (os.path and glob inter alia., see Chapter 22), and support for interacting with resources on the the internet (urllib and ftplib inter alia.).
 One of the more useful modules included in the standard library is the collections module.
 This module provides a set of specialized container data types that extend the built-in data container data types.
 Two are particularly useful when working with data: OrderedDict and defaultdict.
 Both of these extend the built-in dictionary dict with useful features.

-3.3.1 OrderedDict
+2.3.1 OrderedDict